 Islands that are tracked for this performance measure are concentrated in Suisun Marsh, Cache Slough, Yolo Bypass, the north Delta along the Sacramento River, the eastern Delta near the Cosumnes/Mokelumne confluence, adjacent to the City of Stockton, and in the south Delta north of Tracy and Lathrop.
-Hotchkiss Tract and Veale Tract (in East Contra Costa County) are also shown as islands tracked for this performance measure.
-Islands that are not tracked for this performance measure are concentrated in the central Delta where land is too deeply subsided to be reconnected to tidal inundation; and at the edges of the Legal Delta and Suisun Marsh, where land is above the tidal range.
-The names of the individual islands that are tracked for this performance measure are listed in Appendix 3 of this document.
-Please contact the Delta Stewardship Council with any questions regarding this figure.
+Islands that are not tracked for this performance measure are concentrated in the central Delta where land is too deeply subsided to be reconnected to tidal inundation; and at the edges of the Delta and Suisun Marsh, where land is above the tidal range.
+The names of the individual islands that are tracked for this performance measure are listed in Appendix 2 of this document.